 This is the simplest of the diy projects I know!

-With this two-ingredient mint extract recipe, it takes only five minutes of hands-on time plus a little time for the extract to “age,” and soon you’ll be be stirring it into whatever else your mint-loving taste buds desire.
+With this two-ingredient mint extract recipe, it takes only five minutes of hands-on prep time plus a several months for the extract to “age,” and soon you’ll be be stirring it into whatever else your mint-loving taste buds desire.
 This is the real ‘natural mint flavor’ food manufacturers are trying to imitate with unnatural processing techniques!

 This mint extract can be ready by Christmas (or 2 months from reading this)!
 It makes a classic, inexpensive gift for the food-lovers in your life.

 The Cost Comparison of Homemade vs. Store-Bought

 Store-bought mint extractcosts anywhere between $1.50 and $4.50/ounce.

 - I used vodka – my cost was $0.25/ounce (Kirkland brand at Costco ~$14.00/59 oz (1.75 L)

 - Organic mint leaves (peppermint, chocolate mint, spearmint) ~$2.89 per bunch at the supermarket or free from the garden.